jundalisay/spblist/content/en/research/bacon/nova/book-2/chapter-18.md

 ---
-title: "Magical Instances"
+title: "27: Magical Instances"
 heading: Chapter 18
-weight: 68
+weight: 78
 description: "In this, the matter or efficient agent is scanty or small compared with the grandeur of the effect produced"
 image: "/covers/nova.jpg"
 icon: /icons/bacon.png